patrick-5546/notes/docs/internship_prep/hardware/hw_reference.md

 - Amdahl's law: speed up = $\frac{1}{(1-a) + \frac{a}{k}}$, where $a$ is the percentage of code sped up by $k$ times
     - Increasing associativity decreases conflict misses, but decreases performance (lookup and replacement times)
 - Write through is good for synchronization, write back is faster when modifying same cache line multiple times

+## Power Optimization

+### Types of Power

+*Dynamic:* every time a wire is switched from 0 to 1 or 1 to 0, some power is dissipated

+$$
+P_{dynamic} = \alpha fCV^2
+$$

+*Static:* every transistor on the chip leaks, even when it is not doing anything

+### Power vs Transistor Size

+As digital circuits shrink (and chip voltages decrease):

+- Dynamic power decreases: $V$ and $C$ decrease in dynamic power equation
+- Static power increases: leakage current increases
+- Today static power is about as big as dynamic power

+### Reducing Power Consumption

+- Custom chip
+    - Turn off regions that are unused to reduce static power (dark silicon)
+    - Multiple threshold libraries
+- FPGA
+    - Minimize area (less leakage, may allow for smaller FPGA)
+- General
+    - Lower voltage
+    - Revise implementation (add instead of multiply, invert bus)
+    - Pipelining: adding flip flops prevents glitches from propagating, which reduces glitch power
+        - Disadvantage: flip flops use power, which places extra burden on the clock tree

 ## Timing